Claims to Windows Token Service (C2WTS) and Reporting Services

 <configuration> <windowsTokenService> <!-- By default no callers are allowed to use the Windows Identity Foundation Claims To NT Token Service.
 Add the identities you wish to allow below. --> <allowedCallers> <clear/> <add value="WSS_WPG" /> </allowedCallers> </windowsTokenService> </configuration>

-Start the Claims to Windows Token Service through SharePoint Central Administration on the Manage Services on Server page.
+Start (stop and start if already started) the Claims to Windows Token Service through SharePoint Central Administration on the Manage Services on Server page.
 The service should be started on the server that will be performing the action.
 For example if you have a server that is a WFE and another server that is an Application Server that has the SQL Server Reporting Services shared service running, you only need to start C2WTS on the Application Server.
 C2WTS is only required on a WFE server if you are running the Report Viewer web part.

 More questions?
 Try asking the Reporting Services forum